laffan/psd-to-phaser/README.md

 ### ✨ Automatically generate assets from a psd file and parse them in Phaser. 👾

-psd-to-phaser is a pair of tools, inspired by [Tiled](https://www.mapeditor.org/), which uses a psd file to [generate](#1-generator) optimized assets and a JSON manifest.
-The manifest can then be used by anything that parses JSON, but is particularly well suited to the [custom Phaser plugin](#2-plugin), which re-compiles the PSD using a single line of code.
+psd-to-phaser is a pair of tools work together to reconstruct an optimized PSD inside phaser.
+The first tool is the [generator](#1-generator), which outputs the layers according to your specification and then optimizes them.
+It then creates a JSON manifest that is read by the second tool, [a custom Phaser plugin](#2-plugin), which does the work of rebuilding everything inside Phaser.
+(The plugin makes this particularly convenient, but the manifest is just a series of paths and positions, so it could easily be used by anything that parses JSON.)

+This has been tested on MacOS and Windows, but should work just fine for Linux users as well.

 A little more on each one of the tools:

 ### 1. Generator

-Using a simple [layer-naming system](/generator/README.md#layer-naming), the generator uses  [psd_tools](https://pypi.org/project/psd-tools/) and [Pillow](https://pypi.org/project/pillow/) to turn your PSD in to a series of optimized assets, along with a sensibly formatted JSON manifest.
+Using a simple [layer-naming system](/generator/README.md#layer-naming), the generator uses  [psd_tools](https://pypi.org/project/psd-tools/) and [Pillow](https://pypi.org/project/pillow/) to crawl the layer structure and turn your PSD in to a series of optimized assets.
 It's smart enough to output sprites, sprite sheets, atlases, tiles and even animations!
-(As a standalone tool, this could be useful to just about anyone who uses psds to create assets, regardless of where those assets are headed.)

-Learn more in the [📄 Generator README](./generator/README.md).
+👉 Learn more in the [📄 Generator README](./generator/README.md).

 ### 2. Plugin

 The PSD-to-Phaser plugin parses the JSON manifest created by the generator and provides a series of helper functions to display, target and manipulate the layers of your PSD in Phaser.
-It also has some nifty extras like [lazyLoading](/plugin/README.md#lazyload) and a [build-your-own-joystick](/plugin/README.md#joystick-sprite-zone-key) preset.
+It also has some nifty extras like [lazyLoading](/plugin/README.md#lazyload) and a a few presets that I thought might be useful ( [build-your-own-joystick](/plugin/README.md#joystick-sprite-zone-key) being my favorite.)

-Learn more in the [📄 Plugin README](./plugin/README.md).
+👉  Learn more in the [📄 Plugin README](./plugin/README.md).

 ### Example